-- Practice techniques for on-camera interviewing and interviewing with social distancing.
+- Practice on-camera interview techniques, including interviewing subjects while social distancing.

-- Learn about equipment options for filming with a smartphone, microphones, headphones and tripods.
+- Learn about equipment options including smartphones, microphones, headphones and tripods.

-- Leave with your own professional video produced by you.
+- Leave with a portfolio-ready video, produced by you.

 - Certificate (PDF) upon completion of the course requirements.